-The opportunities for renewal identified by TfNSW for this sub-precinct include181:
+The opportunities for renewal identified by TfNSW for this sub-precinct include :

-- Provide opportunities for commercial development including retail and office space, as well as residential uses. - Re-imagine the city block in a manner that better interfaces with the surrounding streets, including improved street activation and pedestrian connections at the ground plane. - Improve pedestrian connectivity between Hyde Park, Belmore Park and Central Station through exploration of active transport and open space strategies. - Deliver a design outcome that appropriately responds to the intersection of Elizabeth Street, Wentworth Avenue and Campbell Street. - Deliver larger scale development that reflects the sub-precinct's CBD location, and which can overcome the design and development challenges presented by the underlying operational rail infrastructure.
+- Provide opportunities for commercial development including retail and office space, as well as residential uses. - Re-imagine the city block in a manner that better interfaces with the surrounding streets, including improved street activation and pedestrian connections at the ground plane. - Improve pedestrian connectivity between Hyde Park, Belmore Park and Central Station through exploration of active transport and open space strategies. - Deliver a design outcome that appropriately responds to the intersection of Elizabeth Street, Wentworth Avenue and Campbell Street.